tushar1977/zorvyn/README.md

 updated_at    DATETIME
 ```

-`status` stores whether the account is enabled, not whether the user is
+`status` stores whether the account is enabled, not whether the user is currently online.
-online.
 Active/inactive is an admin-controlled state.
-Inactive users are
-rejected at the auth middleware layer before any route logic runs.
+Inactive users are rejected at the auth middleware layer before any route logic runs.

 `password_hash` stores a bcrypt hash.
-Passwords are never stored or logged
-in plain text anywhere in the system.
+Passwords are never stored or logged in plain text anywhere in the system.

-`updated_at` uses SQLAlchemy's `onupdate` trigger so it is maintained
-automatically without application code.
+`updated_at` uses SQLAlchemy's `onupdate` trigger so it is maintained automatically without application code.

 ### `categories`
 ```sql